The Bondi Beach Home Page is maintained by Brian Robson.

 Scanning: Since August 2008, an HP C-6280 All-in-One scanner has been used when needed (for example the old Bondi photographs) with scanning directly to a memory chip at 300 dpi.
 Prior to that, it was an HP-5300 at 150 dpi to scan the prints taken with film cameras.

 Picture Editing: Only when necessary - PaintShopPro Version 7.
 Ages ago it was PaintShopPro Version 3 (yes, version 3) from 1995.

 web site.
-Confusing to use, but good results.
+A bit confusing to use, but good results.